Austin Sushi News, April, 2001

 Austin craftspeople and Texas materials were used whenever possible, Rieger

 said.
-The custom metal work was done by Austinite David Black, which includes
+The custom metal work was done by Austinite David Black, which

 some special tables, doorknobs, and bathroom fixtures.
 Texas granite